How To Deal With Period Boobs When You Exercise, Because We've All Been There

 Maybe this seems a little weird, but trust me, it feels great, and it's a lovely act of self-care.
 You can even give it a try before your boobs start to bloat.
 Massaging your breasts can help keep breast tissue healthy, reduce inflammation, and keep the lymphatic system going strong.

-And, of course, never forget the power of the a cold, mushy ice pack when it comes to PMS aches and pains.
+And, of course, never forget the power of a cold, mushy ice pack when it comes to PMS aches and pains.
 Use a cold compress over your shirt after a workout to help your body wind down.

 All in all, listen to your body and give yourself what you need to feel your best.
 And pat yourself on the back while you're at it, because you and I both know it is not easy to work out on your period.
 Kudos, girl.